Turaev-Viro invariants and cabling operations: Bounding the Invariant Under Cabling

-where $||\cdot||$ is the norm induced by the Hermitian form of the TQFT and $|||\cdot|||$ is the operator norm.
-Since the operator norm grows at most polynomially by Theorem \ref{RTinvertible}, we obtain the inequality

-for some $C_2 >0$ and $N_2\in \mathbb{N}$.
+If $M$ only has one boundary component, then by the properties of a TQFT.
+If $M$ has other boundary components, then the invariant associated to any coloring $i$ of the other boundary components may be computed as By the invertibility of $RT_r(C_{p,q})$ from Theorem \ref{RTinvertible}, we have the inequality where $||\cdot||$ is the norm induced by the Hermitian form of the TQFT and $|||\cdot|||$ is the operator norm.
+Since the operator norm grows at most polynomially by Theorem \ref{RTinvertible}, we obtain the inequality for some $C_2 >0$ and $N_2\in \mathbb{N}$.
 Lastly, by Theorem \ref{TVandRT}, the norm of the Reshetikhin--Turaev invariant is related to the Turaev--Viro invariant such that we arrive to the desired inequality for some $C_3 >0$ and $N_3\in \mathbb{N}$.
 This leads to

 where $C>0$ and $N \in \mathbb{N}$. \end{proof}

 As discussed in Section \ref{IntroSec}, the following corollaries follow from Theorem \ref{mainthm}.